 Thanksgiving Pet Safety for Orlando’s Pets

 Thanksgiving is a special time of year where we get together with family and friends to enjoy each other’s company and of course, good food!
 Our pets love to be part of the celebration, too, and it’s great to include them!
 However, many of the foods we enjoy are toxic to our pets.
-Thanksgiving pet safety is essential to enjoy a happy holiday, so help you and your pet avoid a stressful trip to our 24/7 animal hospital, we’ve created a list of foods that are safe and those that are dangerous for your pet!
+Thanksgiving pet safety is essential to enjoy a happy holiday, so to help you and your pet avoid a stressful trip to our 24/7 animal hospital, we’ve created a list of foods that are safe and those that are dangerous for your pet!

 Yes, beef that is lean, well-cooked, and unseasoned is safe for dogs and cats.